p2p-ld/nwb-linkml/docs/intro/translation.md

     target_type: ElectrodeGroup
     reftype: object
   ```
+- `TimeSeriesReferenceVectorData` is a compound dtype that behaves like VectorData and VectorIndex combined
+  into a single type.
+It is slightly different in that each row of the vector can refer to a different table,
+  and has a different way of handling selection (with `start` and `count`
+  rather than a series of indices for the end of each cell)
 - Implicitly, hdmf creates references between objects according to some naming conventions, eg.
   an attribute/dataset that is a `VectorIndex` named `mydata_index` will be linked to a `VectorData`
   object `mydata`.